I’ve Fallen Out With My Ex-Tenant Over Her Security Deposit

 As for her personality, she was a nice woman from what I experienced.
 However, I always sniffed a hint of chav/pikey from her essence, even though I never saw her trailer park side.
 I could just tell it was there, lurking, always ready to pounce.
 Don’t get me wrong, she was always pleasant enough to me, but I just knew…Oh, I just knew.

 So it came to no surprise when the junkyard dog started barking when her security deposit was returned with a £300 reduction.
-In my defense, the reduction was completely fair.
+In my defence, the reduction was completely fair.
 When she moved into the property, the front door was in brand new condition.
 And when she left, it looked like this:

 I immediately received a text from her (I imagine as soon as she opened her mail), saying that she can’t believe I took £300 out, and the door was already broken.